-Couriers can also help you in other ways, such as getting important documents delivered for a home purchase, or settlement of a business transaction.
+Couriers can also help you in other ways, such as getting important documents delivered for a home purchase or settlement of a business transaction.
 My first experience in using a courier was for personal use when I was adopting from China.
-During the paperwork process, I found out that I needed to go in person to the Chinese embassy in a city 3 hours away to deliver papers to be signed.
+During the paperwork process, I found out that I needed to go in person to the Chinese embassy in a city 3 hours away to deliver the papers to be signed.
 That seemed daunting enough, but when I learned that they would not give me the papers back until I appeared in person the next day, I knew I had to find another solution.

-That's when a friend told me about a courier company that would take care of all the paperwork for me at a price that was less than the two trips I would have to take, and far less than a trip where I stayed in a hotel.
+That's when a friend told me about a courier company that would take care of all the paperwork for me at a price that was less than the two trips I would have to take and far less than a trip where I stayed in a hotel.
 Better yet, the courier worked with the embassy daily, was fluent in Mandarin, and guaranteed that my paperwork would be returned to me safely.
-The process went so smoothly, I used that courier for all of my other trips to China and have recommended them to many other friends who needed visas.
+The process went so smoothly that I used that courier for all of my other trips to China and have recommended them to many other friends who needed visas.

 How Couriers Help Businesses

 Small businesses can expand their customer base by using a courier service to provide deliveries directly to a home or work location.
-Making your goods easy for people to order on their phone can give you the edge over your competitors.
+Making your goods easy for people to order on their phones can give you an edge over your competitors.
 Many of the local restaurants or gift stores in my town have expanded their reach by having an easy-to-navigate website that lets people order their products to be delivered right away by a courier.

 Do you or your employees spend a lot of time making deliveries or picking up things for your business?
 With traffic and having to wait in line, your employees may take longer doing these tasks than you realize.
 Hiring a courier may be a way to save money and time.
 While each company offers different services, most couriers: